-Scientists at the Cancer Research UK Cancer Therapeutics Unit at The Institute of Cancer Research, London and in our joint Drug Development Unit with our partner hospital, The Royal Marsden NHS Foundation Trust, developed the audit trail for a new era of modern precision therapies which target the molecular changes and abnormalities driving cancer cells.
+Scientists at the Cancer Research UK Cancer Therapeutics Unit at The Institute of Cancer Research, London and in our joint Drug Development Unit with our partner hospital, The Royal Marsden NHS Foundation Trust, developed the Pharmacological Audit Trail for a new era of modern precision therapies which target the molecular changes and abnormalities that drive the initiation, progression, evolution and resistance cancer cells.

-Previously, drug development was geared to this one-size-fits-all mechanism of cancer treatment, with therapies all going through a similar set of pre-clinical tests before entering trials on diverse populations of patients.
+Previously, drug development was geared to this previous era of one-size-fits-all mechanism of cancer treatment, with therapies all going through a similar set of standard pre-clinical tests before entering trials on diverse populations of patients.

-The Pharmacological Audit Trail (PhAT) was originally conceived as a framework for evidence-based drug discovery and development by Professor Paul Workman – now CEO and President of the ICR.
+The Pharmacological Audit Trail (PhAT) was originally conceived as a framework for evidence-based drug discovery and development by Professor Paul Workman – who was CEO and President of the ICR from 2014 to 2021.

-Working with clinical colleagues Dr Udai Banerji, and Professors Johann de Bono, Stan Kaye and Ian Judson, who are all based at the ICR and our partner hospital The Royal Marsden, he demonstrated the value of the audit trail in clinical trials of many different drug classes, including inhibitors of HSP90, PI3 kinase, AKT and HDAC.
+Working with clinical colleagues Dr Udai Banerji, and Professors Johann de Bono, Stan Kaye and Ian Judson, who are all based at the ICR and our partner hospital The Royal Marsden, he demonstrated the value of PhAT in clinical trials of many different drug classes, including inhibitors of HSP90, PI3 kinase, AKT, HDAC and many others.

 Prioritising the most promising therapies

-The technique makes intelligent use of biological discoveries and methods to thoroughly measure key performance indicators for drugs throughout their development, from the laboratory to the clinic.
+The PhAT approach makes intelligent use of biological discoveries and technologies to thoroughly measure key performance indicators for drugs throughout their development, from the laboratory to the clinic.

 This helps scientists to focus scarce resources on the most promising therapies, spares patients the side-effects of treatments that will ultimately not help them, and gives a truer picture of the effectiveness of a therapy in those patients it is designed to help.

-And by monitoring biomarkers of drug response – for example, chemical signs in the blood, or the appearance of tumours on scans – scientists can make informed decisions about drug development without having to wait years to see the final results of large clinical trials.
+And by monitoring biomarkers of drug response – for example, molecular changes in tumour biopsies or in the blood, or the appearance of tumours on scans – scientists can make informed decisions about drug development without having to wait years to see the final results of large clinical trials.

-By helping scientists to focus their efforts on the most promising new therapies, and by ensuring that clinical trials are appropriately designed for personalised medicine, we are saving patients from needless harm, saving money by ending development of poor-performing therapies early, and ensuring that effective targeted drugs do not get shelved because of negative results in groups of patients they were never intended to treat.
+By helping scientists to focus their efforts on the most promising new therapies, ensuring that drugs candidates have the right pharmacological properties, and making certain that clinical trials are appropriately designed for personalised medicine, we are saving patients from needless harm.

 Journal review articles on the PhAT by ICR scientists